pbeens/ICS-Computer-Studies/README.md

 Resources used in my ICS classes.

-Most resources will only be posted in PDF format, but look for a link in the footer or on the title page for the original Google Doc.
-If I forget to provide a link to the original, please let me know and I'll get it shared ASAP.
+If there is a PDF you want the source file for, first look for a Google Doc link embedded in the document, otherwise contact me and I'll be glad to share it.